F5Networks/f5-telemetry-streaming/docs/prereqs.rst

 Prerequisites and Requirements
 ------------------------------

-The following are prerequisites for using Telemetry Streaming:
+The following are prerequisites for using F5 BIG-IP Telemetry Streaming:

-- You must be using BIG-IP version 13.1 or later to use Telemetry Streaming.
+- You must be using BIG-IP version 13.1 or later to use F5 BIG-IP Telemetry Streaming.
-  Telemetry Streaming is not intended to work on BIG-IP versions that have reached End of Life.
+  F5 BIG-IP Telemetry Streaming is not intended to work on BIG-IP versions that have reached End of Life.
   See `here <https://support.f5.com/csp/article/K5903>`_ for more information about BIG-IP versions supported by F5.
-- To install and configure Telemetry Streaming, your BIG-IP user account must have the **Administrator** role.
+- To install and configure F5 BIG-IP Telemetry Streaming, your BIG-IP user account must have the **Administrator** role.

   - See the :ref:`prometheus` documentation for more information on configuring a read-only account for pull consumers